vitringr/vault/nodes/Vim Motions.md

 `q<register>`: Start recording macro to register.
 Use `q` to stop.
 `@<register>`: Use macro from register.
 `@@`: Shorthand to use last macro again.

+## Jumps

+**Jump List**: Vim keeps track of jumps like search, marks, buffer/file switches, and so on.
+Smaller cursor movements like the arrows or word leaps do not count as jumps.

+`Ctrl i`: Jump forward.
+`Ctrl o`: Jump backward.